Shuvalan

 Şüvəlan is a settlement and municipality in Baku, Azerbaijan.
 It has a population of 14,992.
 The population origin comes mostly from a settlement of Qala, Azerbaijan.

 History

-According to the old generation, an ancient times people in Qala, used Shuvalan as pasture for the animals.
+According to the old generation, an ancient times people in Qala, used Shuvalan as pasture for the animals: sheep, cows and horses.
 Then later on they moved to Shuvalan because the vegetation potential and due to cold weather in winter times in Qala.